The Grass Is Greener: Production

-Roy Ward Baker wanted to make the film at Rank and tried to get the rights.
+Roy Ward Baker wanted to make the film at Rank Film Distributors and tried to obtain the rights.

 Originally Cary Grant turned down the role of Victor.
-Afterwards the role was subsequently offered to his friend Rex Harrison, who accepted.
-However right before production began, Harrison's wife Kay Kendall fell gravely ill and he was forced to leave the production in order to tend to her.
+The role was subsequently offered to his friend Rex Harrison, who accepted.
+However, right before production began, Harrison's wife Kay Kendall fell gravely ill and he was forced to leave the production in order to tend to her.
 Grant, out of respect for cast and crew, and to keep the filming running according to schedule, decided then to finally take the part.

-It was originally intended by director Stanley Donen that Grant would play the part of Delacro, the American tourist, while Harrison and Kendall were respectively cast as "Victor Rhyall" and "Hattie".
+It was originally intended by director Stanley Donen that Grant would play the part of Delacro, the American tourist, while Harrison and Kendall were respectively cast as Victor Rhyall and Hattie.
 But Kendall died soon after completing an earlier Donen film, Once More, with Feeling!, and Harrison dropped out of the film because of this.
 Grant agreed to play Victor instead of Delacro, and both Rock Hudson and Charlton Heston were approached about playing the American character.
 Both refused, and Robert Mitchum was cast quite late in the proceedings, making no fuss at all about taking third-billing.
 Grant often claimed this had "saved the film" and praised his performance highly.

 Most of the cast had worked together a number of times before.
-It was the third of four movies that paired Deborah Kerr and Robert Mitchum, the third time Jean Simmons had worked with Kerr and Mitchum, and Cary Grant's third collaboration with Deborah Kerr, with whom he had worked on Dream Wife (1953) and An Affair to Remember (1957).
+It was the third of four films that paired Deborah Kerr and Mitchum, the third time Jean Simmons had worked with Kerr and Mitchum, and Grant's third collaboration with Kerr, with whom he had worked on Dream Wife (1953) and An Affair to Remember (1957).

 Moray Watson (Grant's butler) was the only member of the original stage cast to be retained for the film version.

+Principal photography began on 4 April 1960 and wrapped in late July.
+Osterley Park in Isleworth, London, was used as the location for the stately home, while interiors were shot at Shepperton Studios using furniture and artifacts from several real-life stately homes.
 British interior decorator Felix Harbord served as the film's special consultant for settings.
-Osterley Park was used as the location for the stately home.

 Reception

-By January 1962, the film earned $3 million in box office rentals from the United States and Canada.
+By January 1962, The Grass Is Greener earned $3 million in box office rentals from the United States and Canada.

-Stanley Kauffmann of The New Republic wrote- "The film is an exceptionally deftly written piece of English 'triangle' fluff by Hugh and Margaret Williams, has good performances by Cary Grant and Deborah Kerr, and the presence of Robert Mitchum.
+Stanley Kauffmann of The New Republic wrote, "The film is an exceptionally deftly written piece of English 'triangle' fluff by Hugh and Margaret Williams, has good performances by Cary Grant and Deborah Kerr, and the presence of Robert Mitchum.
 Stanley Donen, the director, has coped reasonably well with essentially uncongenial film material.
 The dialogue and Miss Simmons are warmly recommended as warm mid-winter tonics."

-as of January 2024.
-At the time of its release, Jean Simmons's performance as a madcap heiress earned some praise and a Laurel Award nomination.
+At the time of the film's release, Jean Simmons's performance as a madcap heiress earned some praise and a Laurel Award nomination.